 I always appreciated beans and ate them frequently, but they’ve become an even bigger part of my diet in recent months.
 We now eat a bean main dish twice a week in my house, which helps with the grocery budget.

 - Try serving beans as a side dish with whatever else you’re serving.
 Pinto beans are my family’s favorite, and they go well with rice, any corn based dish, and vegetables.
 A big pot of pintos and cornbread is a simple but satisfying meal (the corn plus beans provides complete protein).
 Lima beans and blackeyed peas go well with veggies too.
 Having a big pot of beans in the fridge all the time is a great way to fill up hungry teenagers inexpensively.
+See more cheap eats for saving money on groceries here.

 - Did you know you can add pureed beans to brownies?
 Yep.
 I used pureed chickpeas in a blondie recipe, and it was yummy.
 You can add pureed black beans to brownies.
 It reduces the fat and adds nutrition and fiber.
 This is a great option if you don’t care for beans.